hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 f\left[a_{5,1}x_1 + a_{5,2}x_2 + \ldots + a_{5,10}x_{10} + b_5\right] = y_5 \\
 \end{array}$$

-I personally don't know whether real neurons are deterministic—can be modeled as a strict function of their inputs—or that it's the same function $f$ for all dendrites ($y_i$), but early formulations like [McCulloch & Pitts (1943)](https://doi.org/10.1007/BF02478259) used a sharp, binary step function:
+I personally don't know whether real, biological neurons are deterministic—whether they can be modeled as a strict function of their inputs—or if they share the same activation function $f$ for all dendrites ($y_i$), but early formulations like [McCulloch & Pitts (1943)](https://doi.org/10.1007/BF02478259) used a sharp, binary step function:

 $$f(x) = \left\{\begin{array}{c l}
 0 & \mbox{if } x < 0 \\ 1 & \mbox{if } x \ge 0 \\